ms2data/ms2-quick-start/README2.md

 ### Step 3: Publish to the Credible Platform

+---

 Publishing makes your semantic model and analysis available across the platform—ready to serve AI agents, applications, dashboards, and notebooks.

+> TODO: Add a screenshot describing the MS2 local and remote package management panels

 #### Update the Package Version